Correlation-induced magnetism in substrate-supported 2D metal-organic frameworks: Discussion

 \section{Discussion}

 Our results, using DFT and a mean-field Hubbard model, show that substrate-induced electron occupation, strain, and hybridisation control the emergent magnetism in strongly correlated 2D MOFs.
+We found magnetism in several systems: free-standing DCA-Cu, DCA-Cu on Ag(111), DCA-Cu on hBN on Cu(111), DCA-Cu on graphite with tensile strain, and DCA-Cu on Cu(111) with an electric field.
 While we have used DCA-Cu as an illustrative example in our DFT calculations, the consistency between DFT and our more general Hubbard model indicates that our results can be generalised to other kagome MOFs.
 By choice of the MOF metals and ligands, of the substrate, and of external controls, it should be possible to explore more of the phase space than that considered in this work.
 For example, changing the components of the MOF will change hopping parameter $t$ (e.g. with longer ligands, or tuning metal-ligand coordination strength via choice of functional groups and metal atoms) and on-site interaction $U_H$ (e.g. with more localised orbitals).
+The intrinsic electron occupation of the MOF can be altered by electrochemical doping\cite{kambe_-conjugated_2013,kambe_redox_2014}.
 These parameters can be calculated with a free-standing DFT calculation, which is far cheaper than a calculation involving the substrate.
-The effect of a substrate can then be included in a simple effective model.
-This could be our mean-field Hubbard model, an extension to the Hubbard model (e.g. spin-orbit coupling, longer range interactions), or the Hubbard model with a more advanced treatment of correlations (e.g. dynamical mean-field theory).
+The effect of a substrate can then be included in a simple effective model, at least at a qualitative level.
+The renormalization of free-standing parameters when a substrate is introduced makes quantitative predictions more challenging, especially in highly sensitive regions of a parameter space.
+However, such models might yield quantitative results when considering a supercell (as opposed to a primitive unit cell), or when estimating parameters within a higher level of theory.
+This would involve fitting the parameters to quantities or observables in a small-scale \textit{ab initio} calculation, then using those parameters in a larger scale calculation with the effective model.
+The effective model could be our mean-field Hubbard model, an extension to the Hubbard model (e.g. spin-orbit coupling, longer range interactions), or the Hubbard model with a more advanced treatment of correlations (e.g. dynamical mean-field theory).
 Such modelling allows for easily exploring a wide range of chemical motifs.